pachadotdev/varsityblues/README.md

 The following components are ones you should edit to write your assignments:

+### `assignment1/assignment1.qmd`

+Ready to use template to create a PDF document.
+You'll need to edit the top portion of this file (the YAML header) to put your name, the title, etc and then you can start writing your assignment.

-### `assignment1/assignment1.Rmd`
+### `presentation1/presentation1.qmd`

-This file contains the text and all the meta information that goes at the beginning of your document.
-You'll need to edit the top portion of this file (the YAML) to put your name on the first page, the title, etc.
+Ready to use template to create a PDF presentation.
+You'll need to edit the top portion of this file (the YAML header) to put your name on the title slide and then you can start writing your presentation.

+### `thesis/thesis.qmd`

+Ready to use template to create a PDF thesis according to UofT design rules.
+You'll need to edit the top portion of this file (the YAML header) to put your name, the title, etc and then you can start writing your thesis.

 ### `bib/`

 Store your bibliography (as bibtex files) here.
-We recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) to efficiently manage and insert citations.
+I recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) to efficiently manage and insert citations.

 ### `csl/`